tonykorycki/V-Aid-Climbing/README.md

    - Create a new token with "read" permissions
    - Update the token in config.py

-3. **Run the setup script** to install dependencies in a virtual environment:
+3. **Run the setup script** to create a virtual environment and install dependencies:
    ```bash
    chmod +x setup.sh
    ./setup.sh